 WHAT’S NOT COOL…

 Have you read this book?
-Who’s your favourite Vanderbeeker?
-Let me know your thoughts in the comments!
+What are your thoughts?
+I’d love to hear your thoughts in the comments!